Githaiga22/Dynamic-Leaderboard/README.md

 This project is licensed under the [MIT License](LICENSE)

 ---
+## Article
-Explore the full codebase on [GitHub](https://github.com/Githaiga22/Dynamic-Leaderboard).
+Explore the full explained codebase on [Dev.to](https://dev.to/githaiga22/mastering-algorithms-with-go-a-beginners-guide-to-sorting-small-data-sets-1nn9).